Manuel Ray Rivero

-Manuel Ray Rivero (1924 - November 12, 2013) was a Cuban born engineer, politician and revolutionary, who was later involved in civic and professional actitivities in Puerto Rico.
+Manuel Ray Rivero (1924 - November 12, 2013) was a Cuban born engineer, politician and revolutionary, who was later involved in civic and professional activities in Puerto Rico.
 He received a scholarship from the Cuban Ministry of Public Works to study civil engineering at the University of Utah.
 He returned to Cuba in 1949 to work in the field of engineering, and later became project manager for the construction of the Havana Hilton Hotel.
 In his early career, he was also involved in several other major engineering projects, earning a reputation as one of the leading Cuban structural engineers of his time.

 In 1957, he formed the Civic Resistance Movement to defeat the regime of Fulgencio Batista.
 The Civic Resistance movement undertook multiple sabotage and propaganda actions against the Batista regime, principally in Havana and other major cities of Cuba.
 Its actions have been considered one of the principal reasons for the eventual collapse of the Batista regime.

 After Fidel Castro took power in Cuba, Ray accepted the position of Minister of Public Works (January 1959).
 During his short tenure as Minister of Public Works, Ray recruited a number of highly qualified young professionals to work in a very ambitious program aimed at modernizing infrastructure.

 In November 1959, Ray resigned from his position due to his disagreement with the increasing Communist influence in the Cuban government.
 By the end of the year, 12 of the 29 ministers originally assigned had resigned or been removed.
 This led him, in May 1960, to form the Revolutionary Movement of the People (MRP) and join the underground resistance to Castro.
 Soon the anti-Castro organization had an active membership in each of Cuba's six provinces.
 The MRP was designed as a progressive organization, and it clearly did not wish to turn back the clock, or re-instate the 1940 Constitution.
 Instead, it proposed a continuation of laws passed by Castro and the Revolution, including the nationalization of all utilities.

 Eventually Ray was forced to leave Cuba or face jail and/or execution.
-He entered the United States on November 10, 1960, but he wasn't exactly welcomed by several Cuban-American leaders, such as Manuel Artime, because his group had been to the left of other Miami-based anti-Castro groups.
+He entered the United States on November 10, 1960, but he was not exactly welcomed by several Cuban-American leaders, such as Manuel Artime, because his group had been to the left of other Miami-based anti-Castro groups.